stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 And this is what Steve says:

 - log to persistent storage for reliability - kafka, rabbitmq, etc. Your log aggregator reads from your persistent store.
-- use a log guid to track operations from app to middleware and then among collaborating microservices
+- use a log guid header to track operations from app to middleware and then among collaborating microservices
 - use an environment trace monitor like zipkin if you can

 ## Mask sensitive information

 Got passwords, SSNs, other sensitive data?
-Create a logstash filter in your execution environment to strip these out before recording in your log aggregator.
+Instead of relying on all application code to mask these entries, create a logstash filter in your execution environment as a single place that ensures the job gets done.

 ## More on levels